Culture change can be fast!

 On the surface, 14 weeks may sound like a lot of time, yet for a larger organization this is nearly an overnight change.

-Breathing life into the new organizational design mostly happens during the launch activities of Step 2, which is only takes a week.
+Breathing life into the new organizational design mostly happens during the launch activities of Step 2, which only takes a week.
 So from one perspective, you could say the changes are implemented within a single week.

 With time, it will become possible to roll in another deep and narrow slice of the organization.
-The first “Requirement Area” of a larger organization tends to be the most challenging one to get going well.
+The first Requirement Area of a larger organization tends to be the most challenging one to get going well.
 It will probably take around 6 to 9 months of effort before it will make sense to consider rolling in more people.
 When the time comes for that, many of the above steps will need to be repeated to some degree.
 The specifics will vary based on context.

 I also didn’t spend any time talking about changes in formal role definitions, or changes in compensation strategies.
 These will need to be addressed.
-In practice this is often done in conjunction with the other structural changes, rather than as a pre-requisite for Step 2.
+In practice this is often done in conjunction with the other structural changes, rather than as a prerequisite for Step 2.
 It would be good for management to at least start thinking through and foreshadowing some of the changes prior to Step 2.

 Circling Back